Cyril-Grelier/gc_wvcp_cp/src/README.md

 - The model systematically checks whether vertices are readily sorted in the instance and adapts constraint formulations accordingly.

-- The dynamic variant of each rule entails its static variant (eg. `DR1` is stronger than `SR1`).
-For this reason, the model only allows one of them to be checked and exits otherwise.
+- The dynamic variant of each rule entails its static variant (eg. `DR1` is stronger than `SR1`). <!-- For this reason, the model only allows one of them to be checked and exits otherwise. -->

-- The model checks whether redundant or entailed options are requested (eg. `DR2_v1` and `DR2_v2`) and if so exits.
+- The model checks whether redundant options are requested (eg. `DR2_v1` and `DR2_v2`) and if so exits.

 - The symmetry breaking rules are implemented in the primal model and documented in file `primal/primal.mzn`.